lucendio/lecture-devops-infos/content/exercises/install-tool-chain.md

 ## Objectives

-* successfully install the tools used in the upcoming tutorials
+* successfully install the tools used in upcoming exercises
 * verify that your credentials of your AWS Academy account (or Google Cloud Platform) work